ichen-lab-ucsb/EasyDIVER/README.md

 By default, the script will suppress outputs from individual lanes.
 If you wish to retain the individual lane outputs, use the `-r` flag.
 If the flag `-r` is used, files corresponding to the individual lanes (joined fasta files joined fastq files, text counts files and text histograms) are retained and redirected to the subdirectory called `joined.reads`.

-If translation to amino acids is derided (indicated by the use of the flag `-a`), the counts files are translated using the standard genetic code.
+If translation to amino acids is derided (indicated by the use of the flag `-a`) the counts files are translated using the standard genetic code, and count files and length distributions are created for the amino acid sequences as well.

-A single log text file with the parameters used and the number of sequences in the fastq and counts files is created at the end of the process.
+For the record, and to monitor the sucess of the run, a single log text file with the parameters used and the number of sequences in the fastq and counts files is created at the end of the process.